suyashcjoshi/micro-bit-serial-data-on-mac/README.md

 })
 ```

-### 2. Open the terminal app and connect to the micro:bit devie using screen
+### 2. Open the terminal app and connect to the micro:bit devcie using screen utility

 - Plug in the micro:bit and open a new terminal window.
 - Type ls `/dev/cu.*` to get a list of connected serial devices; one of them will look like `/dev/cu.usbmodem1422` (the exact number depends on your computer).